jamalkhaffaf/trojan-horse/README.md

 ## IDE instructions:

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.roman.numeral.trojanhorse.TrojanHorseApplication` class from your IDE.
+One way is to execute the `main` method in the `com.roman.numeral.trojanhorse.Application` class from your IDE.

 ## CMD instructions: